 The EPO have expressly indicated that parties and their representatives are allowed to connect to the ViCo from different locations, provided it does not affect the stability of the video conference connection.
 This can be checked with a test call prior to the scheduled oral proceedings.

-We would recommend that clients who are attending the hearing join the test call.
+We would recommend that clients who are attending the hearing join any test call.
 It is also typical for the communication channel between the D Young & Co attorney(s) and clients attending the hearing to be tested simultaneously.
-Where a test call is arranged with the EPO, a separate calendar invitation and Skype for Business or Zoom link is sent.
+Where a test call is arranged with the EPO, a separate calendar invitation and Zoom link is sent.

 On the day of the oral proceedings, the hearing will open with a system check and typically instructions to mute audio.
-The identity of the representatives and announced attendees is then verified.
+The identity of the representatives is then verified.
+The identity of any announced attendees may also be verified.

 Verification takes place via inspection of photo identification for each participant.
 The photo ID may be scanned beforehand and emailed to the EPO division when requested in the hearing or made available for visual inspection.